-Mental Health and Substance Use Disorder Services Inpatient behavioral health services and substance use disorder services are covered when received in an inpatient or intermediate care setting.
+Mental Health and Substance Use Services

+Inpatient behavioral health services and substance use services are covered when received in an inpatient or intermediate care setting.
 Care may be provided in a general or psychiatric hospital, a residential treatment center, or an alternate facility.
-Substance use disorder services include detoxification and related medical services when required for the diagnosis and treatment of addiction to alcohol and/or drugs, and medication management when provided in conjunction with a consultation.
+Substance use services include detoxification and related medical services when required for the diagnosis and treatment of addiction to alcohol and/or drugs, and medication management when provided in conjunction with a consultation.

-We will also cover certain outpatient behavioral health services and substance use disorder services.
+We will also cover certain outpatient behavioral health services and substance use services.

 Examples include:

-- Day treatment programs.
+- Day treatment programs

-- Diagnostic testing to evaluate a mental condition.
+- Diagnostic testing to evaluate a mental condition

-- Intensive Outpatient Programs.

 - Outpatient office visits.

-- Outpatient psychological tests (limit of 8 hours of tests per year).

 - Outpatient rehabilitation services in individual or group settings.

 - Short-term partial hospitalization.